stackbit/jamstackthemes/README.md

 # Jamstack Themes

-A list of Themes and Starters for JAMstack Sites. https://jamstackthemes.dev
+A list of themes and starters for the Jamstack and static site generators. https://jamstackthemes.dev

 ## Submit A Theme

-Anyone can submit an open-source theme to the gallery using a PR.
+Anyone can submit an open-source theme by doing a pull request.

 1. Fork this repo and create a new markdown `.md` file in `content/theme` folder.
 For example `hugo-air-.md`
 2. Edit the markdown file with the required front-matter as shown below.